Laser Treatments for Glaucoma

 Mr Tariq Ayoub - 27 Jun 2021

 There are several types of lasers available for the treatment of glaucoma.
 The type of laser treatment is dependent on the type of glaucoma you have.
-In this article we will explore the common laser treatments for glaucoma and their effects on your eye.
+In this article, we will explore the common laser treatments for glaucoma and their effects on your eye.

-Fluid build-up in the eye causes an increase of pressure in the eye (called intraocular pressure or IOP).
+Fluid build-up in the eye causes an increase in pressure in the eye (called intraocular pressure or IOP).
 This can result in glaucoma as the optic nerve can be damaged leading to vision loss.
 Raised IOP without optic nerve damage is called ocular hypertension.
 Untreated ocular hypertension can result in glaucoma.